maystey/uct_nassp_cm2020/_build/basics/comments.md

-Comments can be useful for explaining what a script/section of a script does or why you've made the choices you have.
-It is not normally necessary to explain what the code does, as it should be easy enough to read the actual code to determine this.
+Comments can be useful for explaining what a script/section of a script does or why you've made the choices you have made in a particular line.
+It is not normally necessary to explain what each line of code does, as it should be easy enough to read the actual code to determine this.